Welcome to the Duquesne University Family!

 ◊ Complete Immunization and Health Insurance Waivers

 Your child will need to submit Immunizations and Health Insurance Waivers.
 This information will be sent to your home.
 Immunizations are submitted through the Health Service Student Portal.

 ◊ Questions?
 Please contact us!

-Remember, the Office of Freshman Development and Special Services is ready to assist you and your family in your transition into the University.
+Remember, the Office of Freshman Development and Disability Services is ready to assist you and your family in your transition into the University.
 Contact us if you need help.